sh4dow18/sde/README.md

 ![OPENBOX](settings/readme/11_openbox.png)

-IF you want to know how is the window management of both windows managers here are two examples:
+If you want to know how is the window management of both windows managers here are two examples:

 **Qtile**